replicatedhq/kots/design/redaction-reports.md

 # Redaction Reports

-Support bundles are sanatized with user-provided redactors.
+Support bundles are sanitized with user-provided redactors.
 Statistics on what redactors were activated and where should be provided.

 ## Goals